4805 FM 809

 Tapioca flour is one of the most popular flours in the world.
 It is highly prized as a South America and Caribbean baking staple for quick cheese bread.
 In addition, it can be used to thicken pie fillings, gravies, soups, and sauces.
 It’s not quite as expected in the United States, but it is gaining popularity quickly.
-As a result, tapioca flour is showing up in recipes more and more.
+As a result, tapioca flour is showing up in recipes more and more and in the USA can often be referred to as tapioca starch as well.
 Don’t worry if you need tapioca flour in a recipe and don’t have it.
 There are a few easy tapioca flour substitutes that you can try in a pinch.
 Read these simple tricks and tips to find the one that works best for your recipe.
 At the end of this guide you’ll find our recipe for Brazilian tapioca cheese buns!
 Give them a try.

 When we first mentioned tapioca flour, did you think of tapioca pudding?
 Tapioca flour is not the pearls used for your grandma’s dessert.
 As lovely and delicious as that stuff tastes with the whipped cream and the cinnamon.
 You’re not off to think that way since those gummy pearls are made of a starchy root vegetable known as yucca or cassava.
 Tapioca flour comes from the same plant.
 The plant is peeled, dried, and the starch is processed into a fine powder.
 It is flavorless.
 It is lovely for savory or sweet recipes and can be labeled as tapioca flour or tapioca starch.
 It can be used similarly to cornstarch in most recipes.
 We’ll show you that the best substitute for tapioca flour is other flour or starches.